Indications, Contraindications, and Preparations for Exercise Stress Testing

 Two hours fasting before the test is recommended.
 Shoes and clothing should be suitable for exercise.
 Motivation is of utmost importance because the patient must perform a maximal workload.
 The meaningfulness of the test depends on the achievement of a high workload, preferably the patient’s peak exercise capacity.

-The most recently recorded 12-lead (resting) ECG should be at hand before start of exercise.
-Another resting 12-lead ECG is recorded just before start of exercise.
+The most recently recorded 12-lead (resting) ECG should be at hand before the start of exercise.
+Another resting 12-lead ECG is recorded just before the start of exercise.
 These two recordings are compared in order to determine whether the patient has developed arrhythmias or morphological changes (particularly myocardial infarction, which is typically assessed using criteria for pathological Q-waves).

 The 12-lead resting ECG recorded before exercise is recorded using Mason-Likar’s limb lead placement (Figure 1, below), which implies that the limb leads are placed on the torso, instead of distally on the limbs (ECG limb lead placement has been discussed).
-Removal of chest hair will improve quality of the recording.
+Removal of chest hair will improve the quality of the recording.

-Physical examination and anamnesis must be obtained before start of exercise.
+Physical examination and anamnesis must be obtained before the start of exercise.
 Cardiopulmonary auscultation is mandatory.
-Symptoms, medications, medical history, allergies and contraindications must be scritinized carefully.
-Blood pressure is measured at rest before start of exercise.
+Symptoms, medications, medical history, allergies and contraindications must be scrutinized carefully.
+Blood pressure is measured at rest before the start of exercise.

 Beta-blockers, calcium channel blockers, nitrates

 Note that beta-blockers should not be withheld in patients conducting the test in order to assess functional capacity and cardiovascular response.
 The purpose of the test in that scenario is namely to assess capacity during optimal circumstances.